 Valhalla’s second free plugin, Supermassive, takes reality and throws it on its head.
 Costello thought it was silly to only focus on realistic sounding algorithms.
-Before Supermassive, his primary goal had been to preserve the natural characteristics of reverb that you’d find in real environments.
-Realistic reverbs are familiar to our ears, but then he started thinking ‘what about delay lines that didn’t and couldn’t exist in the real world?’
+Before Supermassive, his primary goal was to preserve the natural characteristics of reverb you’d find in real environments.
+Realistic reverbs are familiar to our ears, but then he started thinking, ‘what about delay lines that didn’t and couldn’t exist in the real world?’
 In walks, Valhalla Supermassive.

 Now let’s get into what exactly this new plugin is all about.
 According to Valhalla’s website, Supermassive is based around feedback delay networks and designed to create reverbs and delays that sound massive.
 Feedback Delay Networks consist of a set of delays and a feedback matrix through which the delay outputs are coupled to the delay inputs.

 Supermassive includes all of the features you’d expect in a standard delay but what really sets it apart from the pack is the Warp control.
 The Warp knob allows you to change the length of the delays in the network relative to the set delay time.
 The more you increase the warp value, the more delays in the network spread out.
 The results can range from simple echos, resonant delays, smeared reverb tails to massively lush reverbs.
 Another unique parameter in Supermassive is the density value.
-The density works by altering how the delays are mixed together with each other.
+The density works by altering how the delays are mixed.
 0% density means that the delays are completely parallel and not mixing at all.
-As you increase the density, the more the delays will be mixed together with 100% meaning each network is being completely mixed with each other.
+As you increase the density, the more the delays will be mixed together with 100%, meaning each network is completely mixed.
 100% density usually yields a more familiar conventional sounding effect.

 As with all Valhalla plugins, there is a built-in LFO that’s used for modulation, allowing users to create unique chorus and flanger sounding effects.
 The mix lock feature is nothing less than genius and something that should be built into all plugins; this feature allows you to set a mix percentage and lock it in so as you scroll through presets, it stays the same.
-If it was up to me, there would be a control lock feature for every parameter of every plugin.
+If it were up to me, there would be a control lock feature for every plugin parameter.

-On top of all of the previously stated features, there are eight different delay/reverb modes that offer different characteristics and flavors.
+On top of all of the previously stated features, eight different delay/reverb modes offer different characteristics and flavors.

 - Gemini: Fast attack, shorter decay, high echo density.